AndX2/web_insets/README.md

     <img src="public/after.png" alt="after" width="256"/>

-You can see demo [here](https://andx2.github.io/web_insets).
+You can see the demo [here](https://andx2.github.io/web_insets).

 Has two modes:
-* "on demand" - get actualy insets on build method
+* "on demand" - get actual insets on build method
 * listening insets changes by a subscription

-It resolves this issue https://github.com/flutter/flutter/issues/84833.
+It solves this issue https://github.com/flutter/flutter/issues/84833.

 Uses this NPM package https://www.npmjs.com/package/safe-area-insets (version 1.4.1)

 ## Getting started
 ***
-1. Connect minified js bundle to index.html your project one of three ways:
+1. Connect minified js bundle to index.html of your project one of three ways:
     * Just using CDN source
     ```html
     <!-- /web/index.html -->